The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 As a consequence of the last result, if $X\subseteq\V$ is a variety of codimension $c$ that is cut out by polynomials $f_1,f_2,\dots,f_s$ of degrees $d_1\geq d_2\geq\ldots\geq d_s$, then

-Even if we have obtained an upper bound for the value of $\vHD(X)$, this bound is not sharp since as we discussed above the variety $\tilde{X}$ is far from being generic.
+Even if we have obtained an upper bound for the value of $\vHD(X)$, this bound is not sharp since, as we discussed above, the variety $\tilde{X}$ is far from being generic.
 We will sharpen the bound for the value of $\vHD(X)$ of a general hypersurface for several cases in Subsection~\ref{ssec:hyps}.
-We will see that the true value is much lower. \paragraph{}
+We will see that the true value is much lower.

-In the Euclidean distance problem, since all equations are real the conjugated solutions come in pairs.
-Since the Hermitian distance problem is in particular a Euclidean distance problem as discussed above, something similar should happens and this is described in the following proposition.
+In the Euclidean distance problem, since all the equations have real coefficients, the conjugate solutions come in pairs.
+The Hermitian distance problem is in particular a Euclidean distance problem and something similar should happen.
+This behavior is described in the following proposition.

-\begin{Prop} Let $X$ be an algebraic variety, if $\vHD(X)$ is even (odd) then so are all the numbers in $\HD(X)$. \end{Prop} \begin{proof} When $\bv=\bar{\bu}$ the Hermitian critical ideal is invariant under the action of the map $\ast$ and the thesis follows from \cite[Lemma 3.5]{f2024}. \end{proof}
+\begin{Prop} Let $X$ be an algebraic variety, if $\vHD(X)$ is even (odd) then all the numbers in $\HD(X)$ are even (odd). \end{Prop} \begin{proof} The Hermitian critical ideal of $(\bu,\bar{\bu})$ is invariant under the action of the map $\ast$ and the proposition follows from \cite[Lemma 3.5]{f2024}. \end{proof}

-From this last result it follows that, when $\bv=\bar{\bu}$, two cases can occur for any solution of the Hermitian critical ideal, either is a conjugated single or, equivalently, a critical point or belongs to an \emph{associated pair} of \cite[Definition 4.6]{f2024}.
+From this last result it follows that two cases can occur for any solution of the Hermitian critical ideal of $(\bu,\bar{\bu})$.
+Either it is a conjugated single or, equivalently, a critical point or belongs to an \emph{associated pair} of \cite[Definition 4.6]{f2024}.
 The latter is a pair of points of the form $(\bz,\bw),(\bar{\bw},\bar{\bz})\in X\times\overline{X}$.

-\begin{rmk} A similar argument, when $X$ is defined via real polynomials, shows that when $\bv=\bu$ then for any solution $(\bz,\bw)$ of the Hermitian critical ideal we obtain also $(\bw,\bz)$ as another solution.
-In particular, when $\bu$ is real then for any solution $(\bz,\bw)$ of the Hermitian critical ideal we also obtain the solutions $(\bw,\bz),(\bar{\bz},\bar{\bw}),(\bar{\bw},\bar{\bz})$.
-Thus, three cases can occur for any solution, either is a real critical point or a complex critical point, which yields another complex critical point, or belongs to one of two associated pairs. \end{rmk}
+\begin{rmk} A similar argument when $X$ is a real algebraic variety shows that for any solution $(\bz,\bw)$ of the Hermitian critical ideal of $(\bu,\bu)$ we obtain also $(\bw,\bz)$ as another solution.
+In particular, when $\bu$ is real then for any solution $(\bz,\bw)$ of the Hermitian critical ideal of $(\bu,\bu)$ we also obtain the solutions $(\bw,\bz),(\bar{\bz},\bar{\bw}),(\bar{\bw},\bar{\bz})$.
+Thus, three cases can occur for any solution.
+Either it is a real critical point or a complex critical point, which yields another complex critical point, or belongs to one of two associated pairs. \end{rmk}

-We will see that it is easy to construct examples for which the $\HD$ does not contain all the numbers with the same parity between $\min\HD(X)$ and $\max\HD(X)$, see Lemma~\ref{product} below. \paragraph{}
+We will see that it is easy to construct examples for which the $\HD$ does not contain all the numbers of the same parity between $\min\HD(X)$ and $\max\HD(X)$, see Lemma~\ref{product} below.

-\begin{rmk} It is not hard to prove that dilatations and translations do not effect the values of the Hermitian Distance degree. \end{rmk}
+\begin{rmk} It is not hard to prove that dilatation and translation do not effect the values of the Hermitian Distance degree. \end{rmk}

 The following result is more interesting to point out.